Unitfreak/Bully-Row-Timestamps/README.md

 This system tracks time based on the alignment of the gas giants, and the center of the universe.
 By locating these objects as they travel through space we can track time to an incredibly precise degree, without the need to constantly adjust the numbers to align them to a human perspective.This makes astrophysics calculations much easier, and, if adopted to a wider degree, could allow the simplification of other systems as well.

-If you have any feature requests please let me know in the [issues](https://github.com/Unitfreak/Bully-Row-Timestamps/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>